 Enclosed please find TMI-Alert's Reply to your Response of January 27, 2021.
-(Enclosure).
-The Susquehanna River Basin Commission's ("Commission" or "SRBC") comments are remarkable in your decision to do nothing about nuclear contamination in light of the final adoption of the Environmental Protection Agency's ("EPA") Clean Water Act, Section 401, Certification Rule becoming effective on September 11, 2020.
-This action took place three months prior to the license transfer at Three Mile Island Unit-2 ("TMI-2").
-The Certification charged statewide, water quality agencies to implement the water quality certification process consistent with the text and structure of the Clean Water Act ("CWA").
+(Enclosure) The Susquehanna River Basin Commission's ("Commission" or "SRBC") comments are remarkable in your decision to do nothing about nuclear contamination in light of the final adoption of the Environmental Protection Agency's ("EPA") Clean Water Act Section, 401 Certification Rule on June 1, 2020.
+This action took place four months prior to the license transfer at at Three Mile Island Unit-2 ("TMI-2").
+The Certification charged statewide, water quality agencies to implement the water quality certification process consistent with the text and structure of the Clean Water Act.